Santosh1176/appstek-assignments/README.md

-AppsTek Assignments
+# AppsTek Assignments

-Solved assignments from AppsTek
+## Solved assignments from AppsTek

+This repo contains the tasks completed as part of Appstek assignments